stephenhungg/clarifai/README.md

 - **agentic video generation**: a langchain agent uses manim to generate high-quality, 3blue1brown-style animations for each concept.
 - **self-correcting code generation**: the agent makes up to three attempts to generate and render manim code, analyzing the previous error to correct itself.
 - **intelligent scene splitting**: an initial ai call intelligently splits a complex concept into multiple thematic scenes to create a more structured and understandable video narrative.
+- **parallel clip processing**: video clips are rendered in parallel (batches of 3) for 3-4x faster generation.
 - **multi-clip video stitching**: successfully rendered video clips are automatically stitched together into a final, complete video using ffmpeg.
+- **vercel blob storage**: videos are automatically uploaded to vercel blob storage for persistent cdn-backed delivery.
 - **resilient workflow**: the video generation process is fault-tolerant; if a single scene fails to render after multiple attempts, it is skipped, and the final video is created from the successful scenes.
-- **real-time logging**: a websocket connection provides a message-by-message stream of the agent's entire process (prompts, ai responses, errors, and render commands) directly to the frontend.
+- **real-time progress tracking**: websocket connection provides live progress updates with stage indicators and fake progress bar during video generation.
+- **api security**: rate limiting (slowapi) and api key authentication to prevent abuse.
 - **ai-powered code implementation**: generate functional python code examples for any extracted concept.
-- **responsive ui**: a clean and responsive frontend built with next.js and tailwind css provides a seamless user experience.
+- **responsive ui**: a clean and responsive frontend built with next.js and tailwind css with webgl shader background.

 ## tech stack
-- **frontend**: next.js, react, typescript, tailwind css
+- **frontend**: next.js 15, react 19, typescript, tailwind css, framer motion, webgl shaders
-- **backend**: fastapi, python, uvicorn
+- **backend**: fastapi, python 3.12, uvicorn, asyncio
-- **ai/ml**: google gemini flash, langchain
+- **ai/ml**: google gemini flash 2.0, langchain
-- **video generation**: manim community v0.18.1
+- **video generation**: manim community v0.19.0
 - **video processing**: ffmpeg
-- **environment management**: uv for isolated python environments, npm for dependency management.
+- **storage**: vercel blob (production), local filesystem (development)
+- **security**: slowapi (rate limiting), api key authentication, cors
+- **deployment**: vercel (frontend), railway (backend), docker

 ## prerequisites
 before you begin, ensure you have the following dependencies installed on your system.